rootze/rootze/README.md

 - 🔬 I have experience across both **wet-lab experimentation and computational biology**
 - 📍 Based in Irvine, California

+---

 ### 🚀 Featured Projects

-#### 🧬 COMPACT
-An in silico gene-module perturbation framework for predicting how targeted interventions reshape cellular states and gene-regulatory networks.
+🧬 ***COMPACT*** : An in silico gene-module perturbation framework for predicting how targeted interventions reshape cellular states and gene-regulatory networks.

 #### Programming and Infrastructure